Learn about mouth-watering ways to get your saliva flowing and maintain oral health.

-My yoga students often walk into class with a candy in their mouth, and I always make them spit it out when we begin class so they don’t accidentally choke on it when we’re moving.
-(Read this article.)
+My yoga students often walk into class with a candy in their mouth, and I always make them spit it out when we begin class so they don't accidentally choke on it when we're moving.
+(Read this article to avoid choking hazards.)
 However, they like the candies because it helps with dry mouth.
-If you’ve ever experienced this, you know just how unpleasant dry mouth can be.
+If you've ever experienced this, you know just how unpleasant dry mouth can be.
 Over 400 commonly-prescribed medications can lead to dry mouth, including anti-depressants, sedatives and tranquilizers; antihistamines; alpha and beta blockers; diuretics; and anti-Parkinsonism and anti-seizure drugs.
 Radiation for the treatment of head and neck cancer cause this dryness as well.

 Xerostomia, the clinical term for dry mouth, can lead to oral health problems including mouth pain, a bad taste in the mouth and difficulty speaking and swallowing, which in turn can compromise nutrition.
 According to a study by Michael D. Turner, DDS, MD and Jonathan A. Ship, DMD, in the Journal of the American Dental Association, dry mouth affects 30 percent of adults over 65.
 Interestingly, the same study found that output from the major salivary glands does not undergo clinically significant decreases in healthy older people.
 The authors note that some data show age-related changes in salivary constituents, but other evidence shows stable production of salivary electrolytes and proteins in the absence of major medical problems and medication use.
 Doctors should not attribute complaints of a dry mouth in older people to their age—an appropriate diagnosis is required, they maintain.